Good Laboratory Practices & Biological Evaluation for Medical Devices

 - Identify which documents, rules, and regulations apply internationally

-- Investigate laboratory certification programs and determine what to look for when choosing a facility
+- Investigate laboratory certification programs and determine what to look for when choosing a laboratory facility

 - Distinguish when and why some GLPs are neither required nor appropriate

-- Define and apply FDA and OECD requirements
+- Define and apply FDA and EU requirements

 There is no prerequisite knowledge required for this course; however, the content assumes the learner has a general awareness of medical device regulations, standards, and guidance documents.